 - Checkster’s survey results indicate that 78 percent of applicants who have applied for or earned a job offer in the last six months agree that they have or would consider misrepresenting themselves on their application.

-- The survey received feedback from 400 job applicants, as well as 400 hiring managers, recruiters and others experienced in human resources.
+- The survey received feedback from 400 job applicants and 400 hiring managers, recruiters, and others experienced in human resources.

-- Applicants that inflate their GPA are the least offensive, according to the 92 percent of hiring managers who would still hire someone lying about their ranking.
+- According to the 92 percent of hiring managers who would still hire someone lying about their ranking, applicants who inflate their GPA are the least offensive.

 - Half the hiring managers state they would never hire someone who lied during a reference or background check.

-- Construction workers were most likely to lie during the hiring process, according to the Checkster study.
+- Believe it or not, construction workers were most likely to lie during the hiring process, according to the Checkster study.
 Of the 100s of placements we’ve made at MatchBuilt, only a handful of cases of deliberately dishonest candidates during the interview process come to mind.

 Only One in Six Job Seekers Said They Didn’t Stretch the Truth During the Hiring Process